Images shot with the classic F.Zuiko 38mm f1.8

 The first one is from the Bund; Shanghai’s historic waterfront.

-I have fond memories of the place, having first visited in 2009 and then later living in the city for two years.
+I have fond memories of the place, having first visited in 2009 and then later living in the city for a few years.

 Going back there recently brought a lot of those memories back.
 It was a powerful feeling, and wholly unexpected.

 This picture shows the ranks of tourists looking across the Huangpu river to Pudong, with its skyscrapers.

 I prefer this view, with the old European buildings.

 From one staple of Chinese life to another here, with the infamous split pants.

 This is actually an old picture, taken on a lazy day strolling around Shanghai a couple of years ago, not long after I bought this lens.

 I’m sure you can work out the idea behind the clothes.

 For the photo, I tried to shoot through the archway created by the line of them hanging out to dry, obviously with quite a wide aperture.